anyozhik/Dummy_API/README.md

 -	a test for other endpoints that are included in the documentation.
 This project is created on the Python language using the Requests library.

 *Thank you for your time and consideration.
-Have a wonderful day  :smiley_cat:
+Have a wonderful day*  :wink: